NashMiao/ontology-ddxf-bot/README.md

 Since then, other startups and decentralized exchanges have allowed users the same facility.
 For example, Lightning Labs, a startup that uses bitcoin’s lightning network for transactions, has conducted off-chain swaps using the technology.

-In Distributed Data eXchange Framework(short for DDXF), atomic swap is used to ensuer the data provide can withdrawal DToken from swap contract if and only if data requester get the encrypted IPFS address.
+In Distributed Data eXchange Framework(short for DDXF), atomic swap is used to ensuer the data provider can withdrawal DToken from swap contract if and only if data requester get the encrypted IPFS address.

 In freezing period, data requester can applies for arbitration to handle conflict, and the interceder is select at the beginning of data exchange.